facumolina/evospex/README.md

 ```bash
 ./evospex.sh <cp> <class> <method_states>
 ```
-where "<method_states>" is the folder containing the states produced in the previous phase.
+where <method_states> is the folder containing the states produced in the previous phase.
 The execution will report information of each generation of the evolutionary process (mutations performed, crossovers performed, best fitness value, etc).
 At the end, the candidate postcondition is reported in the form of an assertion.

 ## Example

 As an example, let's consider the method [add(int,java.lang.Object)](https://github.com/facumolina/evospex/blob/main/src/examples/casestudies/motivation/AvlTreeList.java#L86) of class AvlTreeList, which inserts an element in a specific position on an avl-tree based implementation of lists.
-To generate a postcondition assertion for such method, you can perform the two phases as follows:
+To generate a postcondition assertion for such method, the two phases can be performed as follows:

 ```bash
 ./state-generation.sh <working_dir>/target/evospex.jar casestudies.motivation.AvlTreeList "add(int,java.lang.Object)"